 There’s no denying that WordPress is the most popular content management system in the world.
-What started off as a personal project is now an integral part of the internet’s architecture, powering hundreds of millions of websites.
+But that’s just one of many impressive WordPress statistics.
+What started off as a personal project is now an integral part of the Internet’s architecture, powering hundreds of millions of websites.

-While you’re probably already familiar with the CMS, there might be some things about WordPress that you are yet not aware of.
-The following statistics on WordPress usage will shine a light on how popular the platform actually is and might give even hardened WordPress veterans reason to pause and say “Really?”
+While you’re probably already familiar with the CMS, there might be some things about WordPress that you are not aware of.
+The following numbers on WordPress usage will shine a light on how popular the platform really is.

 WordPress Usage Statistics That Will Make Your Jaw Drop

-As we are sure you will soon agree, the stats below are nothing if not impressive.
+As we are sure you will soon agree, the stats below are short of impressive.
 To paint as accurate a picture as possible, we tried to include the most current statistics.
-If not stated otherwise, all numbers are from 2016.
+If not stated otherwise, all numbers are from 2021.

-1. WordPress powers almost 27 percent of the entire internet.
+1. WordPress powers over 40 percent of the entire Internet.

-As already stated in the beginning, WordPress is by far the most popular CMS on the web.
-However, you might not be aware just how popular the platform has become.
+Let’s start with one of the most quoted WordPress statistics.
+As already stated in the beginning, the platform is by far the most popular CMS on the web.
+However, you might not be aware just how ubiqitous it has become.

-First of all, its market share among all content management systems is close to 60 percent.
-What’s more, its closest competitor Joomla (here is a comparison of the two CMS) is used by only 6.3 percent.
+First of all, its market share among all content management systems is over 65 percent.
+What’s more, the closest competitor, Shopify, only makes it to around 6%.
 Yes, that’s the second most popular content management system in the world!

-The bigger surprise, however, and by far the most impressive WordPress usage statistic is that 26.9 percent of all websites on the web now use WordPress.
-With more than one billion websites online today, I’ll let you do the math how many sites in total that is.
+The bigger surprise, however, and by far the most impressive WordPress usage statistic is that over 40% of all websites now use WordPress.
+With nearly two billion websites online today, I’ll let you do the math on how many in total that is.
 I know, I was as surprised as you are!

-2. WordPress sites around the world publish 24 posts per second.
+2. WordPress sites around the world publish 70 million new posts per month.

 You read that right.
-In 2016, blogs that are part of the WordPress network (meaning blogs hosted either on WordPress.com or externally-hosted WordPress sites that have the Jetpack plugin installed) published on average 24 blog posts per second.
-That comes down to 1,481 blog posts per minute, 88,888 in an hour and just above 2.13 million per day.
+Blogs that are part of the WordPress network (meaning blogs hosted either on WordPress.com or externally-hosted WordPress sites that have the Jetpack plugin installed) publish on average 27 blog posts per second.
+That comes down to 1,620 blog posts per minute, nearly 97k in an hour and 2.3 million per day.
 And that’s not counting those sites for which WordPress cannot collect any statistics.

-To get a better impression of what this looks like, WordPress.com offers a map that lets you see updates around the world in real-time.
-You can find it here.
+To get a better impression of what this looks like, WordPress.com offers a real-time map that lets you see updates around the world as they happen.

 It appears that all of that activity is paying off, resulting in massive traffic.
-For this year alone, blogs in the WordPress network have garnered a combined average of 22.17 billion pageviews per month.
-That’s three times as many as there are people on the planet!
+For this year alone, blogs in the WordPress network have garnered a combined average of over 20 billion pageviews per month.
+That’s nearly three times as many as there are people on the planet!
 Let that sink in for a minute.

 And man are those visitors a talkative bunch.
-Each month of this year produced on average 46.6 million comments.
+Each month of this year produced on average 77 million comments.
 Looks like there are some fierce discussions going on out there.
-Plus, these are legitimate comments, which made it through the spam protection, mind you.
+Plus, these are only legitimate comments that made it through the spam protection, mind you.